ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 *Noarr structures* was designed to support uniform data.
 Uniform data has the advantage of occupying one continuous stretch of memory.
 When working with it, you work with three objects:

 1. **Structure:** A small, tree-like object, that represents the structure of the data.
-It doesn't contain the data itself, nor a pointer to the data.
+It does not contain the data itself, nor a pointer to the data.
 It can be thought of as a function that maps indices to memory offsets (in bytes).
 It stores information, such as data dimensions and tuple types.
 2. **Data:** A continuous block of bytes that contains the actual data.
 Its structure is defined by a corresponding *Structure* object.
 3. **Bag:** Wraper object, which combines *structure* and *data* together.